FatinShadab/TRREASURE_IMAGE/README.md

 # treasure_name="treasure"(default) it saves the file with provided name
 # treasure_format='text'(default) if save=True it the file/script in provided format/type.
 ```
-- for creating GIF you have to use the GifMaker module like below,
+- For creating GIF you have to use the GifMaker module like below,
 ```
 from treasure_image import GifMaker